 - The course is a USTAF-certified, flat, single-loop and Boston-qualifying course.

 - There are several bridges well spread out along the course with a very slight graduated incline.

 - Digital time clocks will be positioned throughout the course.

 - Course markers, directional arrows and other signage will be positioned throughout the course.

 - Several digital clocks at the finish line will display unofficial times.

 - The full and half marathon will feature entertainment along the course for both spectators and runners.

-- If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.
+- If you signed up for the full marathon and you decide to run the half marathon, you will receive a half marathon finisher’s medal.

-- Please adhere to “courtesy corralling.”
-Line up at the start line area according to your estimated finish time.
+- Please line up at the start line area according to the corral indicated on your race bib.